 SummaryRead the full fact sheet

-- Having sex in the few days leading up to ovulation, when slippery mucus is present, and on the day of ovulation increases the odds of pregnancy.
+- Having sex in the few days leading up to ovulation and on the day of ovulation increases the chances of pregnancy.

 - Age affects your chance of having a healthy baby.

 - Being overweight or obese and smoking reduces the quality of eggs and sperm and your chance of pregnancy.